andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_06_Haxby_Scripting.rst

 Editing the MVPA Scripts
 ************************

 The changes to the MVPA scripts are similar to the edits for the preprocessing.
-At the beginning of the script we will declare our for-loop:
+At the beginning of the ``Haxby_MVPA_ROI`` script we will declare our for-loop:

 ::

+  subjects = [1 2 3 4 5 6];

   for subject=subjects

   subject = num2str(subject);